Best ways to get to Vienna on points and miles

 There are plenty of options to get there, and here are the best of the best, whether you decide to go by plane, train or automobile.

-British Airways flies nonstop as little as four times a day from London Heathrow (LHR) to Vienna (VIE) — sometimes even more.
+British Airways flies non-stop as much as four times a day from London Heathrow (LHR) to Vienna (VIE) — sometimes even more.
 You cannot deny the power of the British Airways Rewards Flight Saver.
 Taxes are capped on European redemptions, making the hop to Vienna even more manageable.
 You can use your points to nab a direct flight for 13,000 Avios (15,000 on peak dates) plus £34 in tax.
 You can also reduce your cash liability and pay 20,000 Avios plus £1 in tax using BA’s sliding scale of payment options.

 A huge bonus is that BA flies to Vienna from Heathrow’s Terminal 3, where a plethora of Oneworld lounges await.
 If you have Oneworld status, or if you decide to max out your Avios spending on a Club Europe (business class) ticket, you can take advantage of these wonderful spaces.
 We particularly recommend the Cathay Pacific and Qantas lounges.